Want a city that works? Plan it.

 • GAs focus on administrative functions, including clerical tasks, technical support, event management, and outreach.

-TA and RA opportunities are communicated directly to students via their UIC email addresses, along with details and application instructions as they become available.
+TA and RA opportunities are communicated directly to students via their UIC email addresses, including details and application instructions as they become available.

 Many MUPP students balance full-time work with their studies.
 Both day and evening classes are offered to accommodate varying work schedules.
 However, it is ultimately at the discretion of each student to decide what works best with their individual schedule.